dschnare/Protocol-Kit/README.md

 ### Custom Rules

 Custom rules are rules that start with '@' and opperate on a group of property rules.
-Custom rules accept a protocol descriptor of property rules (i.e. no nested custom rules).
 The following custom rules are supported by default:

     '@optional' - This rule passes if all property rules that can be applied pass.
 Only if the property exists will a rule apply.
     '@either-or' - This rule passes only if one and only one of its property rules passes.